 Other Stockholm cocktail bars to try are Lucy’s Flower Shop, Röda Huset, A Bar Called Gemma, Coquetel Social, Le Hibou and Pharmarium.

 Photography courtesy of Tjoget

-For other like-minded dining experiences, try Petri, Portal, Restaurang Oxenstiernan and Gastrologik.
+For other like-minded dining experiences, where produce is the star of the show, try Petri, Portal and Restaurang Oxenstiernan.

 In a bid to apply the same care and attention to detail to the menu of a café as at a fine restaurant, Anna and Rasmus Axelsson left their jobs at some of the city’s finest establishments to pursue their dream of running their own place.
 Pom & Flora, a café that serves breakfast and light lunches all day every day, was born.
 The menu features some expected items such as acai bowls and avocado toasts, but we suggest getting the steel-cut oat porridge with lingonberries, ginger, granola and almond butter – you’ll need the energy with your busy day ahead.

 There’s a second Pom & Flora in the Södermalm neighbourhood.